ryjen/ryjen.github.io/content/post/favourite-nixisms.md

 Using the first namespace for example, mount, allows a process to create new mount points that don't affect the rest of the system.

 An important namespace was user, which allowed isolation of user privileges.
-Its because of this namespaces container software like [docker](https://www.docker.com/) and [lxc](https://linuxcontainers.org/lxd/) were able to form.
+It's because of this namespaces container software like [docker](https://www.docker.com/) and [lxc](https://linuxcontainers.org/lxd/) were able to form.

 There were some neat LXC sessions at the recent [Open Source Summit 2018](https://events.linuxfoundation.org/events/open-source-summit-north-america-2018/) in Vancouver, I recommend the conference if you get a chance.